They are more than a team. They are healing, hope, and comfort in action.

 At Blue Line Dogs, leadership is teamwork—and teamwork begins with training.

-Blue Line Dogs uses an added measure of training and testing with the AKC Family Dog Program, an umbrella program designed to help dogs and their owners develop a lifelong bond and become well-socialized members of the community.
+Blue Line Dogs uses an added measure of training and testing with the American Kennel Club Family Dog Program, an umbrella program designed to help dogs and their owners develop a lifelong bond and become well-socialized members of the community.

-AKC Family Dog includes the 4 levels of the Canine Good Citizen program:
+AKC Family Dog includes the 4 levels of the Canine Good Citizen (CGC) program:

 Upon completion of several levels of Therapy Dog visits our dogs are awarded the AKC Therapy Dog title.

-AKC Family Dog also includes other fun activities like AKC Trick Dog, AKC FIT DOG and the AKC Temperament Test.
+AKC Family Dog Program also includes other fun activities like

 Teamwork takes work !

-In 2003, the President’s Council on Service and Civic Participation founded the President’s Volunteer Service Award to recognize the important role of volunteers in America’s strength and national identity.
+In 2003, the President’s Council on Service and Civic Participation established the President’s Volunteer Service Award (PVSA) to celebrate the vital role that volunteers play in shaping the strength, resilience, and identity of our nation.
+Volunteers are the backbone of communities across America, dedicating their time, energy, and compa

 YOUR AGENCY MAY BENEFIT IN HAVING YOUR OWN OR SHARED THERAPY DOG PROGRAM